OctopusDeploy/blog/blog/2022-q3/using-nginx-image/index.md

 ## Conclusion

-NGINX is a powerful web server, and the official NGINX Docker image provides DevOps teams with the ability to host custom web applications in Docker.
+NGINX is a powerful web server, and the official NGINX Docker image allows DevOps teams to host custom web applications in Docker.
 NGINX also supports advanced scenarios thanks to its ability to read configuration files copied into a custom Docker image.

-In this post you learned how to create a custom Docker image hosting a static web application, added advanced NGINX configuration files to provide a health check endpoint, and compared the sizes of Debian and Alpine NGINX images.
+In this post, you learned how to create a custom Docker image hosting a static web application, added advanced NGINX configuration files to provide a health check endpoint, and compared the sizes of Debian and Alpine NGINX images.

 ## Resources